mcdonc/.nixconfig/videos/musnix2/script.rst

 I've set up a program named `xruncounter
 <https://github.com/Gimmeapill/xruncounter>`_ to try to generate xruns.  xruns
 happen when the operating system cannot supply the audio subsystem with data fast enough.
-I haven't seen ``xruncounter`` generate any xruns under any configuration, so I'm not even sure it's working right.
-It does display the JACK buffer size, which was useful.
 It is not in ``nixpkgs`` but I've created a `Nix derivation to compile it from source
 <https://github.com/mcdonc/.nixconfig/blob/master/pkgs/xruncounter.nix>`_.

 In my first video in this series, I used a realtime kernel.
 But since then